 The potatoes grown in Cyprus are the most delicious potatoes I ever had.
 They are grown from the southeastern coastal region which is known for their mineral-rich red soil.
 You can use any bake potatoes, of course.

-Chicken roasted with Potatoes, our Sunday traditional dinner with our family.
+Chicken roasted with Potatoes, our Sunday traditional dinner with the family.

 1 Whole Chicken or cut up pieces of chicken legs and white meat

-4 large Bake potatoes (peeled and cut each half lengthwise, you’ll have 8)
+4 large Bake potatoes (peeled and cut each half lengthwise, you should have 8 half pieces)

 If you don’t want to use potatoes you can use any vegetables like asparagus, or brocoli….